Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 ---
-title: Path of the Ruffian
+title: Path of the Ruffian (Barbarian Subclass)
 status: homebrew
 ---